pvdz/zeparser3/tests/testcases/parser/regexes/named_capturing_groups/non_bmp_unicode_long_escaped/idrest_inside_groupname.md

 `````
 throws: Tokenizer error!
-    The es6 long unicode escape is only valid with u-flag
+    The es6 long unicode escape is only valid with u-flag; Found "es6" unicode escape in regex ident, which is only valid with u-flag in regex

 /(?<abc\u{1D7D0}def>foo)/
 ^------- error